-There are three choral foundations (Christ Church, Magdalen College and New College) which sing daily services during Full Term (Christ Church sings longer terms including Christmas and Easter).
+There are three choral foundations (Christ Church College, Magdalen College and New College) which sing daily services during Full Term (Christ Church sings longer terms including Christmas and Easter).
 These three choirs and several of the mixed-voice choirs enjoy an international reputation.
 They also perform at concerts, tours, on radio and television, and make recordings.
 They comprise boy trebles (educated at the college schools) and adult male voices.
 At Christ Church and New College there are six “lay clerks” (i.e. paid singers) and six to eight choral scholars (or “academical clerks”).
 At Magdalen College, there are up to three lay clerks and nine choral scholars.
 There are specific vacancies for altos (countertenors), tenors and basses (including baritones).
 The musical directors of the choral foundations and several of the mixed-voice choirs are senior members of the University, as are the musical directors of The Queen’s College and Merton, which also undertake concert tours and recordings.
 At Queen’s and Merton, as at most other colleges, services are sung two or three times a week.
-At Worcester College there are boy trebles, in in addition to sopranos.
+At Worcester College there are boy trebles, in addition to sopranos.
 At all colleges, except the choral foundations, choral awards are offered to sopranos, contraltos, altos, tenors and basses.

 Many other colleges offer opportunities to sing in their college choirs, but do not participate in the choral-awards scheme.
 Please see individual college websites for details.